 -

 Pray for peace, dignity, and neighbor-love in public life.
-Ask God to restrain antisemitism, hatred, contempt, and scapegoating; protect Jewish communities and other vulnerable minorities; and make Christians visible in courage, truthfulness, repentance, and love of neighbor.
+Ask God to restrain antisemitism, hatred, contempt, and scapegoating; protect Jewish communities and other vulnerable minorities; and help Christians answer public hostility with courage, truthfulness, repentance, and love of neighbor.

 Give Thanks